ashertoqeer/thebackendguy.com/_posts/2020-05-09-java-modules-introduction.md

 [Press Ctrl+D]
 ```
-In the above file, we are specifying our module, the name of the module is `module.utils`, you can name it whatever you want, but is a convention to name module the same way as we name packages.
+In the above file, we are specifying our module, the name of the module is `module.utils`, you can name it whatever you want but is a convention to name module the same way as we name packages.

 The Other thing is we are exporting a package `com.module.utils`.
 We want this package to be available in other modules.
 If you don't explicitly export it, then by default, it will be only accessible within the module itself.